dedalus94/azure-database-migration224/README.md

 This README provides a brief overview of the Cloud Engineering Bootcamp project and the completed steps:

 * Azure VM and Firewall Setup:
-  - Created an Azure Virtual Machine.
+  - Created an Azure Virtual Machine (Windows 11).
   - Added a firewall rule for remote connections.

-* SQL Server and SSMS Installation
+* Installed SQL Server and SSMS on the VM.

 * Used SSMS to restore a database from a .bak file, simulating an on-premises setup.